 Courses taught: Paramedic Science

-Richard was a Senior Paramedic (Practice Educator/Mentor) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
+Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
 Richard joined the team at Anglia Ruskin University in October 2015.

 Richard moved into higher education initially as a Clinical Skills Tutor.
-While undertaking this role he has responsibility for delivering the full range of Paramedic assessments/interventions across levels 4, 5 and 6.
-Richard progressed onto become a Lecturer in 2017 expanding his teaching responsibilities to include theory sessions, under graduate major project supervision, module leadership and research.
+While undertaking this role he has responsibility for delivering the full range of paramedic assessments/interventions across levels 4, 5 and 6.
+Richard progressed onto become a lecturer in 2017 expanding his teaching responsibilities to include theory sessions, under graduate major project supervision, module leadership and research.
 Richard is the site lead for our BSc (Hons) Paramedic Science degree and also teaches on other courses including Healthcare Science, Physician Associate and nursing.